indexmod/indexmod-old/deinichenko-andrei.md

 tumblr: '0'
 vkontakte: '0'
 origin: a Russian
-profession: journalist founder of Indexmod, multimedia artist, actor, visioner at the Eta
+profession: 'journalist founder of Indexmod, multimedia artist, actor, visioner at the Eta'
 photo: Andrei Deinichenko in 2007 at the Eastern gallery
 photographer: Donor Darom
 source: LiveJournal
 photographerurl: donor-darom
 sourceurl: 'http://donor-darom.livejournal.com/70036.html'
 founder: of Indexmod
+published: true
 ---

 Russian journalist founder of Indexmod, multimedia artist, actor, visioner at the Eta fellowship, <span id="a1">[\[1\]](#f1)</span>, layout and prints designer <span id="a2">[\[2\]](#f2)</span>.